Latency Minimization for Hybrid-Frequency UHD Upload in Double-IRS-Aided HSR Networks: Trade-off between Doppler Mitigation and Latency Minimization

 \section{Trade-off between Doppler Mitigation and Latency Minimization}

-In Section III and IV, we have designed and optimized the downlink and uplink settings carefully to minimize the upload latency of the proposed double IRSs aided IoTD system.
-However, in HSR scenes, the increased Doppler shift due to the high speed movement of the train can make a significant impact on the performance of the communication system, causing the IoT system to fail to achieve the expected performance.
-Larger Doppler spread results in shorter channel coherence times, which can reduce the effective achievable rate of the system by the pilot overhead, resulting in greater information upload latency.
+In Section III and IV, we have designed and optimized the downlink and uplink settings carefully to minimize the upload latency of the proposed double IRSs aided multimedia sensing network.
+However, in HSR scenarios, the severe Doppler spread drastically reduces the channel coherence time, necessitating a prohibitive increase in pilot overhead for reliable channel estimation.
+This massive overhead severely depletes the effective system bandwidth, directly causing unacceptable transmission latency and playback stalling for bandwidth-hungry HD video streams.
 Therefore, in this section, the feasibility of mitigating the Doppler spread stemming from the movement of train is also investigated by utilizing the IRS2 based on the optimized uplink setting.
 Before presenting the specific Doppler mitigation algorithm, the well-known Doppler shift phenomenon is revisited in the proposed system.
-The high-speed train travels through the IoTDs coverage area with a constant speed v m/s.
+The high-speed train travels through the cameras coverage area with a constant speed v m/s.
 For the direct link, the Doppler spread can be easily get by

-where $\lambda_m$ and $\varphi_{d,t}$ are the wavelength of mmWave and horizontal angle of arrival of the direct link in $t$th time slot, respectively.
+where $\lambda_m$ and $\varphi_{d,t}$ are the wavelength of mmWave and horizontal angle of arrival of the direct link in $t$-th time slot, respectively.
 For the cascaded link, the Doppler shift phenomenon is caused by the motion of the train leading to a change in the phase of the received signals per unit time, which results in the signals frequency change.
-Since the train and IRS2 are relatively fixed, only the IoTDs to the IRS2 link generates phase differences.
-Without considering the near-field effect, the phase difference per unit time of the $n$th passive element in $t$th time slot is
+Since the train and IRS2 are relatively fixed, only the cameras to the IRS2 link generates phase differences.
+Without considering the near-field effect, the phase difference per unit time of the $n$-th passive element in $t$-th time slot is

 where $\Delta t$ and $\varphi_{c,t}$ are one slot time and horizontal angle of arrival of the cascaded link, respectively.
 Then, the Doppler spread is the maximum difference in instantaneous frequency over all significant propagation links \cite{PDC}.
 The Doppler spread of the cascaded link is